radx64/cpu/README.md

 │ SHR           │ 0x1A    │ RDST         │ Shift right bits in RDST         │
 │               │         │              │                                  │
 ├───────────────┴─────────┴──────────────┴──────────────────────────────────┤
-│                        Comparisions and jumps                             │
+│                   Comparisions and conditionals jumps                     │
 ├───────────────┬─────────┬──────────────┬──────────────────────────────────┤
 │ CMP           │ 0x20    │ RDST, RSRC   │ Checks if substraction of RSRC   │
 │               │         │              │ from RDST is equal 0.
 If yes it  │